Business Research Methods

 b.
 Systematic Sampling

-Systematic sampling involves selecting every kth element from a population list after a random start.
+In Systematic Sampling, the researcher selects every kth element from the population list after choosing a random starting point.

 c.
 Stratified Sampling